rnosov/react-reveal/README.md

 import Reveal from 'react-reveal';
 ```

 Lets try to implement custom rotation.
-We'll do this by using `rotate(360deg)` transform function.
+We'll do this by using `rotate(360deg)` transform function:

 ```jsx
 <Reveal effect={{ transform: "rotate(360deg)" }}>